sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 The Linux command line allows us to interact with the filesystem. `cd <directory>` allows us to change directories and `pwd` prints which directory we are currently in.

 `ls` lists the files in the current directory. `cat <file1> <file2>` stands for concatenate.
 The number of files provided to this command can vary since `cat` outputs the given files concatenated together.
-This command, however, is most commonly used to print the contents of a single file.
+Despite its name, this command is most commonly used to print the contents of a single file.

 <details>